Suspected catalytic converter thieves crash into deputy on unrelated chase - NewsBreak

 The suspects were caught on a security camera targeting homes in the middle of the night and stealing catalytic converters.
 The homeowner did not want to be identified but said it appeared four men were involved, including two lookout drivers.

 Sheriff’s deputies eventually located a minivan believed to be connected to the catalytic converter thefts that was driving on the 5 Freeway in Valencia.
-Authorities pursued the driver but the chase was called off after the driver took off at dangerous speeds.How to avoid catalytic converter thefts
+Authorities pursued the driver but the chase was called off after the driver took off at dangerous speeds.Catalytic converters: Which vehicles are most at-risk for theft?

 A short time later, deputies responded to a call from Burbank police regarding a suspected stolen vehicle and another pursuit began on the 5 Freeway, this time in Newhall.
 The call was unrelated to the catalytic converter thefts, LASD said.